openebs-archive/openebs-docs/docs/troubleshooting.md

 <br>
-<h3><a class="anchor" aria-hidden="true" id="unable-to-provision-cStor-on-DigitalOcean"></a>Unable to provision OpenEBS volume on DigitalOcean</h3>
+<h3><a class="anchor" aria-hidden="true" id="unable-to-provision-openebs-volume-on-DigitalOcean"></a>Unable to provision OpenEBS volume on DigitalOcean</h3>
 <br>
-User in unable to provision cStor or jiva volume on DigitalcOcean, encountering error thrown from iSCSI PVs:
+User is unable to provision cStor or jiva volume on DigitalcOcean, encountering error thrown from iSCSI PVs:
 <br>

 ```